Trellis Netting for Plant Support

 The grid support maximizes the plant's bloom features by anchoring multiple vines of the clematis or climbing rose with twist ties on the grid.
 Not only does the grid system fully support the plants, but it also attracts people to the plant by displaying its colorful blooming parts.

-Effective Plant Training Tactics
+Simple and Effective Plant Training Techniques

 You have already up to your game if you have started using the trellis net and transitioned from being a beginner to an advanced grower.
 But there are other training tactics that you should employ too.
 And pruning is one of them.